 CyberStrong Executive Dashboard: Providing real-time insights into an organization's cybersecurity posture, this dashboard is perfect for CISOs and executive leaders.
 It offers visualizations using a traffic light protocol, allowing instant identification of areas needing attention.

 The Executive Dashboard distills the most critical cyber risk insights into a single dashboard and is routinely updated so CISOs can confidently report on the latest insights.
-Additionally, CISOs can use the Executive Dashboard to benchmark the organization in relation to its industry and track maturity over time.
+Additionally, CISOs can use the Executive Dashboard to benchmark the organization against its industry and track maturity over time.

 Learn more about CyberStrong’s executive capabilities with the Executive Hub.